Universal uncertainty estimation for nuclear detector signals with neural networks and ensemble learning: Introduction

 Modelling heterogeneous uncertainty is a recursive topic in statistical machine learning.
 In recent years, with the research of deep learning \cite{8694781} going deep, researchers begin to realize that deep neural networks are able to model uncertainty in a wide range of tasks from classification to regression \cite{DBLP:conf/nips/Lakshminarayanan17,DBLP:conf/nips/KendallG17,DBLP:conf/midl/LavesIFKO20}.
 In these works, the main task (either producing a discrete label or a continuous value) and the associated uncertainty are combined into a unified formulation and learned jointly.
+In particular, ref. \cite{DBLP:conf/nips/KendallG17} combines the aleatoric uncertainty loss function with Bayesian network approximated by Monte Carlo (MC) dropout \cite{DBLP:conf/icml/GalG16}.
 The estimated uncertainty works as a weight coefficient to give differentiated attentions to data and effectively temper the loss caused by problematic examples.
-In this way, the learned degree of uncertainty correlates with the variation of data and even improves the accuracy of the main task.
+Reference \cite{DBLP:conf/nips/Lakshminarayanan17} simplifies the training and test procedure by using an ensemble of several deep neural networks to replace the complicated Bayesian network.
+Much computational cost is saved while comparable results are achieved by the ensemble model.
+Reference \cite{DBLP:conf/midl/LavesIFKO20} further uses a sigma-scaling method to mitigate the over-fitting of uncertainty estimation.
+Although this method was originally devised to tackle over-fitting when training examples are insufficient, we find it can also be applied when training encounters stability issues because of inconsistency in experimental data (Section \ref{sec:exp}).
+As a final note, the literature above assumes that the aleatoric uncertainty is of Gaussian origin; however, the same principle can be applied to other distributions by slight modifications of the loss function.